martinpickering64/martinpickering.com/content/posts/task-based-apis.md

 * JSON is preferred over XML
 * JSON and XML Message designs should always be expressed using JSON Schema and XML Schema Definitions
 * [<span
-title="Swagger is the world’s largest framework of API developer tools for the OpenAPI Specification (OAS), enabling development across the entire API lifecycle, from design and documentation, to test and deployment.">SWAGGER</span>](https://swagger.io/) is a preferred way to distribute documentation for our APIs
+title="Swagger is the world's largest framework of API developer tools for the OpenAPI Specification (OAS), enabling development across the entire API lifecycle, from design and documentation, to test and deployment.">SWAGGER</span>](https://swagger.io/) is a preferred way to distribute documentation for our APIs
 * Identification and Authentication should be present and active from the outset